Raquel Alves started teaching in 1992. She is qualified with Para Yoga (Rod Stryker), BWY, Sivannanda.

 Drawing on Ashtanga and Jivamukti yoga practices, Maurizio’s teaching brings together a balance between ying and yang energies.
 A harmonious blend of intense, dynamic, vigorous elements counterposed by a more gentle, introspective style.
 This leads to a development of strength and flexibility whilst finding and maintaining an inner sense of union.

 Kate McKenzie has been practicing various forms of yoga all her adult life.
-She trained in Sivananda and Kundalini and yoga and has continued to study flowing forms and currently Iyengar yoga.
+She trained in Sivananda and Kundalini and yoga and has continued to study flowing forms, Iyengar and Yin Yoga.

 Kate has lead “Mantra Choirs” for fun singing and improvising in groups to free body, sound and soul.
 Other training includes massage, Reiki, First Nature voice, Indian Rag and Life Coaching.